How to Convert your Destination Wedding Venue Enquiries

 If as a venue, you don’t get an immediate response don’t be disheartened, destination wedding planning involves a lot of logistics and organising, the couple could be understanding travel costs, flight times, family commitments and a whole host of other topics prior to getting back to you.

-When wedding planning email will not only be sent to venues, but offer suppliers, dress shops, wedding photographers, so inboxes can quickly become full, so it is important you follow up to ensure your email is noticed.
+When wedding planning emails will not only be sent to from venues, but often suppliers, dress shops, wedding photographers, so inboxes can quickly become full, so it is important you follow up to ensure your email is noticed and at the top of the pile.

 Give it a week and follow up.
 Chase again, don’t be shy.
 If you have a contact phone number you could try calling to establish a more personal yet professional response.